simatar/ToyRobot/README.md

 # Toy Robot - Coding Challenge

-A simulation of a Toy Robot moving on a square tabletop
+A simulation of a Toy Robot moving in a square tabletop

 ## The instructions
 * You are required to simulate a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.